howac115/INFO30005/README.md

 The features of tags are enabled via dashboard which draws upon ../controllers/tagController.js (tag controller).
 Currently tags are user-created through tag controller, which is then stored as separate objects with their individual IDs.
 The full list of tags are able to be requested, and is seen done so in job controller and dashboard.
 Although the function is now established, it is planned in the future to alter it so that tags will fall under user suggestion, and having ‘near term’ searches to reduce issues in terms of creating tags of incorrect spelling or similar typing nuances.

+Note that constraints are applied on create/update/delete tags where only admin users are allowed to do so.
+The rest users can only choose relevant tagging from the provided tag-list.

 **![](https://lh5.googleusercontent.com/V5hwahgGgfysthNTFgA8KA_zBj4cmQgaEPTdAWEbIZSXsBpazFb-vqWQ2_NG1fBrCE_M6AABUB5oAUxTfwjlVoO7b6B0vCnhQUUGDoiHlbHCxGHYVqetoMVE5KUt2_TQrV47apo3)**

+**Dashboard**

+Overlooking all the controllers is the dashboard, where rendered after the user’s successful login, provides routing to the three controllers (jobController, userController, tagController) of the main functions of InCuBeta.
+Shown above, for both the job route and tag route via the two controllers, functions of viewing/ posting/ updating/ deleting are supported.
+Where as mentioned before, routing to the userController, users can also review peer profiles or to make changes of their own details.